Carpool and High Occupancy Toll Lanes

 Metro ExpressLanes and other Southern California HOT Lanes Need Free Non-Transponder Carpooling and transit infrastructure.

 Southern California freeways are now home to hundreds of miles of carpool and HOV lanes which continue to move more people than a traditional general purpose lane would.
-Because HOV lanes have become popular with reduced speeds, transportation officials are working on major proposals to bring in a network of tolled express lanes (also known as High Occupancy Toll or "HOT" Lanes) to Southern California freeways.
+Because HOV lanes have become popular with reduced speeds, transportation officials are working on major proposals to bring in a network of dual tolled express lanes (also known as High Occupancy Toll or "HOT" Lanes) to Southern California freeways.

 The Transit Coalition generally supports multi-modal express lanes and congestion pricing.
-Such facilities can provide a quick and easy throughfare for carpools, public express buses, private-sector coaches, and solo motorists willing to pay a toll.
+Such facilities can provide a quick and easy throughfare for carpools, public rapid express buses, private-sector coaches, and solo motorists willing to buy their way out of traffic congestion.

 The Transit Coalition believes that it is essential for carpools to have free access to these lanes without a requirement for Fastrak transponders especially for highway projects that involve the conversion of existing carpool lanes to HOT.
-If HOV's are required to pre-register for an ETC transponder, that would result in a reduction of carpools instead of single occupancy vehicles.
+If HOV's are required to pre-register for an ETC transponder, that would result in a reduction of carpools in the HOV lanes instead of single occupancy vehicles.
 This negative consequence has been proven repeatedly based on past carpool lane conversion projects which includes the Metro ExpressLanes, an after-effect we object.

 Facts and statistics of why The Transit Coalition supports free non-transponder carpooling in toll lanes.